History of African Americans in Houston: Media

 The Houston Forward Times, which began publication in 1960, is the largest black-owned newspaper in the city.
 The Houston Defender and the African-American News and Issues are other well established black-owned papers.
 The Texas Freeman was founded in 1893 and later merged to become The Houston Informer and Texas Freeman.

 KCOH 1430 AM was a black-owned radio stationed started in 1953.
 It was a focal point for the Houston black community located at the iconic "looking-glass" studios on 5011 Almeda in Midtown Houston.
 KCOR launched the careers of radio personalities Michael Harris, Ralph Cooper, Don Samuel, Wash Allen.
 The station was purchased in 1976 by a consortium of investors, led by its general manager at the time, Michael Petrizzo.
 After his death in January 2012, the radio station was put up for sale.
 The 1430 AM signal was eventually sold to Catholic-oriented, La Promessa Foundation's Guadalupe Radio Network in November 2012.
 The Petrizzo family continued to own the historic building and equipment, leasing them and the 1230 AM signal to Dunn Ministries which continued the Urban Oldies format.
 KCOH announced in January 2016 that it has plans to move to the FM dial.

 The Houston Sun was established by Dorris Ellis and Lonal Robinson in 1983.
 It has won more than 200 awards and recognition and presents the First Amendment Conference annually for high school and college journalism students during March, African American Press Month.
 Dorris Ellis was awarded the Gutenberg Press Award by the Printing Museum of Houston in 2015.
 The Sun's staff is made up of journalists and interns who covers city hall, school board and local community news.

 Education

-Texas Southern University is the largest HBCU in Texas and the only historically black university based in Houston.

-Prairie View A&M University based in Prairie View, Texas (immediately northwest of Houston) is the second largest HBCU and the second oldest public university in the state.
+Texas Southern University is one the largest historically Black colleges (HBCUs) in the U.S. and the only HBCU fully based in Houston.
+Prairie View A&M University based in Prairie View, Texas (immediately northwest of Houston) is also one of the largest HBCUs in the U.S. and the second oldest public university in the state.

 Historically black high schools (schools reserved for black students prior to desegregation in the 1960s) in Houston include: